Extending the scope of the small-ball method

 \section{Beyond the small-ball condition}

-Before we can extend the small-ball method we must first identify a notion that can replace the small-ball condition.
-To that end, let us examine the way in which a small-ball condition is used in the proof of Theorem \ref{thm:SBM-intro}.
+Before one can extend the small-ball method one must first identify a notion that can replace the small-ball condition.
+To that end, let us examine the way in which a small-ball condition is used to establish the wanted lower bound.